Raphaaal/PandemicGame/README.md

 maximum number of cards a player can hold.
 Default : 9.

 Documentation (in French):
-Refer to ​ user.pdf ​ , ​ dev.pdf ​ and experimentation.pdf ​ located in the ​ docs ​ directory.
+Refer to user.pdf, dev.pdf and experimentation.pdf located in the docs directory.